 A CV should not be more than 1 page long, if possible.
+Max.
+2 pages.
+Write in English - or in Norwegian /Scandinavian only if you speak the language.
 No photo required, unless stipulated in the job ad, but otherwise allowed.
 Do not use sentences, but bullet points, to describe your work experience or studies/trainings.